Nehaps29/markdownGenerator1/README.md

 # README Generator
   ## Description
   My motivation behind creating this generator was to save some time while creating the README file.
 Outline is created and for specific details, input will be taken via question answer format.
 It uses node.js and inquirer and fs packages.
 In addition to General project related questions, it also has a contact details section so that github link and email address can be provided.
 Table of content is provided with associated section links.
-(This readme file is created via this markdown generator)
+Below is the link for sample readme file.

+  ## Sample README:

   ## Table of Content

   - [Installation](#installation)